 Current quality improvement programs

-We support practices to undertake quality improvement activities in three quality improvement (QI) programs.
+We support practices to undertake quality improvement activities in two quality improvement (QI) programs.
 Our work with general practices in our QI programs aims to reduce risk factors and improve clinical outcomes for individuals at risk of development chronic disease such as Type 2 diabetes, cardiovascular disease, asthma and cancer.

 Overview of quality in general practice